balderdashy/sails-docs/reference/SailsObject.md

 #### sails.io.sockets
 `sails.io.sockets()`

 This is the raw reference to socket.io .
 Use it when you want low level access to socket.io .
-If you are new to sockets, you should use the <a href=""> sails pubsub class methods </a> for socket.io .
+If you are new to sockets, you should use the [sails pubsub class methods](http://omfgdogs.com) for socket.io .

 For more information, see the socket.io docs [right here](https://github.com/LearnBoost/socket.io/wiki/Rooms).